 Corn on the Cob on the Grill

 Corn on the Cob on the Grill is an easy and delicious way to make corn!
-Super sweet corn with a grilled char flavor, the perfect summer side!
+We love that you can make as many ears of corn as your grill can fit, or just a couple of ears for a dinner for two.
+This super sweet corn with a charred flavor is the perfect summer side!

 Try grilling Dan’s Famous Whiskey Steak to go along with your corn on the cob!
 Pair with a perfect Potato Salad, and a side of Buddha’s Baked Beans and you’ve got yourself a party!